stevejbrown/stevejbrown.github.io/_posts/2017-03-01-PoE-analysis.md

 season event
 that
 [awarded closed beta access](http://www.pathofexile.com/forum/view-thread/1293370) to the next expansion for the top 200 players.
-Additionally exile everywhere races are especially unique, deadly (racers likely ended up having multiple characters), and entertaining.
+Additionally Exiles Everywhere races are especially unique, deadly (racers likely ended up having multiple characters), and entertaining.
 In exiles everywhere, 20 rogue exiles (mini-bosses) spawn per zone.
 You can check